gmarzot/aiomoqt-python/README.md

 ## Overview

 This package implements the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-08**).
-It is desinged for general use as an MoQT client and server library.
+It is desinged for general use as an MoQT client and server library, supporting both 'publish' and 'subscribe'.
 The architecture is based on [asyncio](https://pypi.org/project/asyncio/), and extends the [aioquic](https://pypi.org/project/aioquic/) protocol.
-Currently most MoQT control messages are parsed and serialized.

 ### Featurtes

-- Serialization and deserialization of messages and data streams.
+- Async Context Manager support for session connection management.
-- A session protocol class with MoQT message registry.
+- High-level API for control messages with default and custom response handlers.
-- An extensible API allowing custom handlers for responses and incoming messages.
+- Support for asynchronous and synchronous calls using the `wait_response` flag.
-- Support for both asynchronous and synchronous calls using the `wait_response` flag.
+- Low-level API for control and data message serialization and deserialization.

 🚀 **Status:** Alpha